AnupamShaw/AnupamShaw/README.md

 - 👀 I’m interested in scientific computing and numerical simulations especially for the purpose of understanding the concepts of Physics in an efficient manner.
 - 🌱 I’m currently learning Julia, Mathematica, Octave, Python
 - 📫 How to reach me?
 You can email me at anupamshaw@outlook.com
 - 📷 Yes.
 The boy in the picture is me.
-The picture was taken maybe around 2008.
+This picture was taken maybe around 2008.

 <!--- 💞️ I’m looking to collaborate on anything that includes learning and implementation of computational tools for visualising and modelling physical concepts.--->
 <!---